ISTD Modern Theatre & Tap Examinations

 The children are marked on the following components;

-The children are assessed on their ability to show:
+Children are assessed on their ability to demonstrate:

-Technical accuracy with correct placement to the best of their physical facility.
+Technical accuracy with correct placement to the best of their ability

-Each child will receive an individual report and result which will reflect their own achievement gained.
+Each child receives an individual report and result reflecting their personal achievements.

 The children are marked on the following components;

-Each child will receive an individual report and result which will reflect their own achievement gained.
+Each child receives an individual report and result based on their performance.

 Grades and marking